NLeSC/python-pcl/HACKING.rst

 Ensure a good code quality:

  * Follow the PEP8 standards: https://www.python.org/dev/peps/pep-0008/.
-You can check this using the pep8 tool.
+You can check this using the pep8 tool. (find . -name '*.py' -exec autopep8 -i {} \;)

  * Fix errors and warnings reported by pyflakes. https://pypi.python.org/pypi/pyflakes